Vantiq/vantiq-extension-sources/camelAssemblies/src/main/resources/vantiqNotes/azure_servicebus_sink.md

 }
 ```

-two (2) messages would be placed sent across the Azure Service Bus:  both would have the `headers` as specfied, one
+two (2) messages would be placed sent across the Azure Service Bus:  both would have the `headers` as specified, one
 with the message value _I am a property value_, and the second with the message value _A different property value_.

 # Legal